haythamfayek/haythamfayek.github.io/index.md

 My research interests are broadly in artificial intelligence, machine learning, deep learning, and machine perception.

 I am primarily interested in learning systems that systematically generalize from limited labelled data.
-This includes learning algorithms that can learn from a limited number of samples by drawing on prior experiences in other tasks and those that can learn despite limitations in labels in data.
+This includes learning algorithms that can learn from a limited number of samples by drawing on prior experiences in other tasks and those that can learn despite limitations in labels in uni-modal and multi-modal data.

 <!--
 I am interested in learning algorithms that can learn from a limited number of samples by drawing on prior experiences which includes transfer learning, multi-task learning, continual learning, and meta-learning.